greendatamining/greendatamining.github.io/pages/submission.md

 * Deadline for submission: **Tuesday, June 9, 2020**

-Electronic submissions will be handled via EasyChair: TBA
+Electronic submissions will be handled via EasyChair: <a href="https://easychair.org/conferences/?conf=greendatamining2020"> https://easychair.org/conferences/?conf=greendatamining2020

 ## Paper Format
 Papers must be written in English and formatted according to the Springer LNCS guidelines.